9 Best Trail Running Shoes For Hiking

 La Sportiva

 Based in Italy, La Sportiva consistently creates technologically advanced, performance-driven trail running shoes.
-La Sportiva trail running shoes are characterized by their unbeatable traction and durability.
-Generally, La Sportiva shoes have a narrower fit, are stiffer, and built for challenging and rough terrain.
+Their shoes are characterized by their unbeatable traction and durability.
+Generally, they have a narrower fit (though wide fits are becoming available, such as the Bushido III wide), are stiffer, and are built for challenging and rough terrain.
 Several models feature Goretex waterproof lining to keep your feet dry.

 Salomon